VaeiFork/TurnInPlace/README.md

 ## Actor-Based TIP

 Actor-Based TIP does not have any of the issues that come with Mesh-Based TIP.
-Read below.
+Read below for a detailed list.

-This is my own solution that I developed from scratch because no adequate solution existed.
-We don't rotate the mesh, we simply use the existing functionality from ACharacter::FaceRotation() and UCharacterMovementComponent::PhysicsRotation() and store a `TurnOffset` on the `UTurnInPlace` Actor Component.
+We don't rotate the mesh, we simply use the existing functionality from `ACharacter::FaceRotation()` and `UCharacterMovementComponent::PhysicsRotation()` to store a `TurnOffset` on the `UTurnInPlace` Actor Component then apply it when we apply rotation to the Character.
 That's it!

+This is my own solution that I developed from scratch because no adequate solution existed.
 This is released for free because it should become the industry standard for Unreal Engine Turn In Place.

 ### Feature Rich